emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## MultiMovies
+### Score: 11/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 3 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. ⚠️
+1. Site is lacking subtitle features. ❌
+1. Has movies shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️

+***
 ## PrimeWire
 ### Score: 11/20
 1. Uses file hosts which are known for being slow sometimes. ⚠️